Keynote Speakers

 Dr. Katie Hilden

-Katie Hilden, Ph.D., is a Professor of Literacy at Radford University.
+Katie Hilden is a Professor of Literacy at Radford University.
 Her research interests include reading comprehension and cycles of professional learning.
 She regularly partners with school divisions to engage teachers and reading specialists in cycles of professional learning in K-8 schools.

 Dr. Katie Kelly